 Results of sleep apnea surgery

-Traditionally difficult-Freedman III stage no longer is a barrier for sleep apnoea surgery.
-We are working on a new index to predict outcome better.
-The above data was presented at the Australian Conference (ASOHNS) in 2020.
-We hope to present the latest data and our work in the 2021 ASOHNS with further modifications to our technique.
-We believe we will continue to improve results with close observation, modifications and research.
+Traditionally difficult-Freedman III stage is no longer is a barrier for sleep apnoea surgery.
+However, not every single patient have had a suitable solution.
+We are working on a new index to predict outcomes better.
+The above data was presented at the Australian Conference (ASOHNS) in 2020 and will be presented at 2021 ASOHNS followed by the publication of our data.